andrewpayne68/macos-terminal-oh-my-ghostty/README.md

   or frappe latte etc., see here for the full flavours: https://github.com/catppuccin/catppuccin

-> For an OLED Black Theme with Vibrant Colours use
+> For an OLED Black Theme with Vibrant Colours see below example config
 > ```
 > theme = Kitty Default
+> font-size = 14
 > ```
->
+> Full options for Ghostty here: https://ghostty.org/docs/config/reference

 Here's what we got after just a couple steps: